fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 sudo apt-get install -y nodejs
 ```

-If you already have nodejs installed on your machine, make sure you have a version > 6.5.0 using the command `node -v`.
+If you already have nodejs installed on your machine, make sure you have version 6.5.0 or higher using the command `node -v`.

 On Windows open the NodeJs cmd as a terminal (command line interface - CLI).